Bayesian Wideband Signal Detection via Source Signal Marginalization and RJMCMC

+The authors sincerely thank Philippe Gagnon for comments on advanced RJMCMC proposals; Samuel Power and Trevor Campbell for discussions on slice samplers; Miguel Biron-Lattes and Dootika Vats for advice on estimating the autocorrelation of non-reversible Markov chains; Ian Waudby-Smith for discussions on hypothesis testing.

+This work was supported by the UK Defence Science and Technology Laboratories (Dstl, Grant no. 1000143726) as part of Project BLUE under the UK MoD University Defence Research Collaboration (UDRC) in Signal Processing.
+K. Kim was also partly supported by a gift from AWS AI to Penn Engineering's ASSET Center for Trustworthy AI.

-\begin{IEEEbiographynophoto}{Kyurae~Kim} (Member, IEEE) received the B.S. degree from the Dept. of Electronics Engineering, Sogang University, Seoul, South Korea, in 2021.
+\begin{IEEEbiography}[{ }]{Kyurae~Kim} (Member, IEEE) received the B.S. degree from the Dept. of Electronics Engineering, Sogang University, Seoul, South Korea, in 2021.
 He is working towards his Ph.D. with the Dept. of Computer and Information Sciences, University of Pennsylvania, Philadelphia, U.S.

-From 2017 to 2020, he worked as an undergraduate researcher at Samsung Seoul Hospital in Seoul, South Korea.
-He was a Research Associate at the Department of Electrical Engineering and Electronics, University of Liverpool, Liverpool, U.K., from 2021 to 2022.
-His research interests include Bayesian inference methods, stochastic optimization, and their signal-processing applications.
+From 2021 to 2022, he was a Research Associate with the Department of Electrical Engineering and Electronics, University of Liverpool, Liverpool, U.K. His research interests include Bayesian inference methods, stochastic optimization, and their signal-processing applications.

-Kim is a member of the Association for Computing Machinery (ACM) and the International Society for Bayesian Analysis (ISBA). \end{IEEEbiographynophoto}
+Kim is a member of the Association for Computing Machinery (ACM) and the International Society for Bayesian Analysis (ISBA). \end{IEEEbiography}

-\begin{IEEEbiographynophoto}{Philip~T.~Clemson} received the M.Phys. and Ph.D. degrees in physics from Lancaster University, Lancaster, U.K., in 2009 and 2013 respectively.
+\begin{IEEEbiography}[{ }]{Philip~T.~Clemson} received the M.Phys. and Ph.D. degrees in physics from Lancaster University, Lancaster, U.K., in 2009 and 2013 respectively.

 From 2019 to 2023, he was a research associate with the Dept. of Electrical Engineering and Electronics, University of Liverpool, Liverpool.
-He is now a research associate at the Physics Department, Lancaster University, Lancaster, U.K. His research interests include time series analysis of non-autonomous dynamical systems and their application to biomedical data, as well as Bayesian approaches applied to signal processing. \end{IEEEbiographynophoto}
+He is now a research associate at the Physics Department, Lancaster University, Lancaster, U.K. His research interests include time series analysis of non-autonomous dynamical systems and their application to biomedical data, as well as Bayesian approaches applied to signal processing. \end{IEEEbiography}

-\begin{IEEEbiographynophoto}{James P. Reilly} (Life Member, IEEE) received the B.A.Sc. degree from the University of Waterloo, Waterloo, ON, Canada, in 1973, and the M.Eng. and Ph.D. degrees from McMaster University, Hamilton, ON, Canada, in 1977 and 1980, respectively, all in electrical engineering.
+\begin{IEEEbiography}[{ }]{James P. Reilly} (Life Member, IEEE) received the B.A.Sc. degree from the University of Waterloo, Waterloo, ON, Canada, in 1973, and the M.Eng. and Ph.D. degrees from McMaster University, Hamilton, ON, Canada, in 1977 and 1980, respectively, all in electrical engineering.